Dr Laura Glendinning

 Research summary

-My group researches the functional relationships between the microbiota, host and environment in various animal species, with a particular focus on avians.
+My group researches the functional relationships between the microbiota, host and environment in several animal species.

 Current research interests